steveseguin/color-grading/README.md

 <img src="https://raw.githubusercontent.com/steveseguin/color-grading/master/datacolor_sample1.png" height="300" />

+### 3D CUBE LUT support added

+After the PNG LUT is created in the colab script, there's a bit of code that will create a `result.cube` file in the colab files folder (access it on the left side of the colab page I think).
+You can save it from there if needed.
+It's supposedly more accurate than the PNG LUTs normally used by OBS, but newer versions of OBS seem to support the CUBE LUT format.
+I don't have the gamma/highlight logic applied to the code, but it's pretty straight forward to do so if you want that.

+The code should make it pretty easy for a novice developer to convert between LUT types, if you wanted to take things a step further.
+I'd love to get ICC support added directly to this Python script as well, but if you're looking to create an ICC profile, I think there are some linux command line tools for free that will convert from a 3D LUT to an ICC file.
+If you can figure that out, you'd be able to calibrate not just OBS, but also perhaps printers, displays, and scanners with just some reference colour test cards.

 #### Notes on licencing

 The original source for the above neutral LUT used by this repo was found within the OBS Studio's GitHub, [Linked Here](https://github.com/obsproject/obs-studio/blob/19fbc886fad9c2fdf220ab17f30f2389b7f4cbae/plugins/obs-filters/data/LUTs/original.png).
 OBS Studio uses a [GPLv2 licence](https://github.com/obsproject/obs-studio/blob/19fbc886fad9c2fdf220ab17f30f2389b7f4cbae/COPYING), which allows for commercial and private use, including distribution and modification.
 Please see their licence for specifics if intending to use their LUT.